rhafer/opencloud/services/web/README.md

 # Web

-The web service embeds and serves the static files for the [Infinite Scale Web Client](https://github.com/owncloud/web).
+The web service embeds and serves the static files for the [OpenCloud Web Client](https://github.com/opencloud-eu/web).
 Note that clients will respond with a connection error if the web service is not available.

 The web service also provides a minimal API for branding functionality like changing the logo shown.